Canidae Pure Grain Free Dog Food Review (Canned)

 Rating:

-Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.
+The table below shows each recipe in this range including our rating and the AAFCO nutrient profile: Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

-Product Rating AAFCO
+Product line Rating AAFCO

-Canidae Grain Free Pure Lamb 3 A
+Canidae Pure Grain Free Lamb 3 A

 Recipe and Label Analysis

-Canidae Grain Free Pure Salmon and Sweet Potato was selected to represent the other products in the line for detailed recipe and nutrient analysis.
+Canidae Pure Grain Free Salmon and Sweet Potato was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Canidae Grain Free Pure Salmon and Sweet Potato
+Canidae Pure Grain Free Salmon and Sweet Potato

 Estimated Dry Matter Nutrient Content

-Fiber (estimated dry matter content) = 6.8%
+Fiber (estimated dry matter content) = 1.5%

-Red denotes controversial item
+Red denotes any controversial items

 Estimated Nutrient Content

-Ingredient Analysis
+Ingredients Analysis

 The first ingredient in this dog food is salmon.
 Salmon is an oily marine and freshwater fish not only high in protein but also omega 3 fatty acids, essential oils needed by every dog to sustain life.

-The sixth ingredient lists sunflower oil.
+The fifth ingredient lists sunflower oil.
 Sunflower oil is nutritionally similar to safflower oil.
 Since these oils are high in omega-6 fatty acids and contain no omega-3’s, they’re considered less nutritious than canola or flaxseed oils.

 Sunflower oil is notable for its resistance to heat damage during cooking.